beaumccartney/heat-pump-calculator/README.md

 Please ensure all of the [requirements](#Requirements) are installed, and available on `$PATH`

 Each of the below instructions assumes you're in a terminal in the root of the project.
-For usage without just, read the [`justfile`](./justfile).
+For usage without `just`, read the [`justfile`](./justfile).
 It strongly resembles a `Makefile`.

 ### Install dependencies